Prague Metro: Features

 The terminal station Depo Hostivař was constructed within the buildings of an existing railway depot.
 The extension is the first segment of the system to be built above ground and not through a tunnel.
 There are no reversing tracks in the terminus; trains depart from the same track on which they arrive.

 Anděl station was known as Moskevská (Moscow station) until 1990.
 It opened on the same day in 1985 as the Prazhskaya (Prague) station on the Moscow Metro.
 It contains several pieces of art promoting Soviet-Czechoslovak friendship.
-Anděl station, like the Smíchov train station, contains some of the best-preserved examples of Communist-era art remaining in Prague.
-Works were carried out from 2014-15 to make the station accessible for wheelchair users.
+Anděl station, like the Praha-Smíchov railway station, contains some of the best-preserved examples of Communist-era art remaining in Prague.
+Works were carried out from 2014–15 to make the station accessible for wheelchair users.